Claim: E-mail proposes an effective scheme for overwhelming the ACLU's operations with Christmas cards.

 Origins: This piece first began circulating at the tail end of 2005, during the so-called "War on Christmas" controversy over (among other things) some businesses' eschewing use of the phrase "Merry Christmas" in favor of "Happy Holidays" (or some other non-Christmas-specific wording).
 It surfaced again in August 2006, well ahead of that year's holiday season.

-As a call to action, the scheme this article proposes (i.e., flooding the ACLU with Christmas cards) has several serious flaws:
+As a call to action, the reasoning behind the scheme this messages proposes (i.e., flooding the ACLU with Christmas cards) has several flaws:

-The ACLU headquarters on Broad Street in New York is quite well-staffed, and they could easily divert resources to temporary Christmas-card opening duty in the mailroom for a few weeks without "freezing their operations" in the process.
+• The ACLU headquarters on Broad Street in New York is quite well-staffed, and they could easily divert resources to temporary Christmas-card opening duty in the mailroom for a few weeks without "freezing their operations" in the process.
+(In any case, if a temporary spate of Christmas cards really threatened to interfere with their operations, the Broad Street office could simply throw the cards away unopened without fear that they were losing a significant amount of financial contributions as a result.)

 Above all, perhaps, one might consider whether engaging in deliberate deception and attempting to sabotage an organization's operations over a chimera isn't the antithesis of what Christmas (and Christianity itself) is supposed to be about.